PennyLaneAI/pennylane/doc/introduction/operations.rst

 Functions applied to operators extract information (such as the matrix representation) or transform operators (like turning a gate into a controlled gate).

-Below is a list of all quantum operations and operation functions supported by PennyLane.
+Below is a list of all quantum operators and operator functions supported by PennyLane.

 Operator functions
 ------------------